ezatpanah/MVP-TheMealdb-API/README.md

 - MVVM architecture : https://github.com/ezatpanah/MVVM-TheMealdb-API [ Room Database - Dagger Hilt - Flow - Coroutine - LiveData]
 - MVI architecture : Coming soon

-The purpose of this application is to use TheMealDB API .
-TheMealDB: An open, crowd-sourced database of Recipes from around the world.

 The app was written in Kotlin.

 TheMealDB API: An open, crowd-sourced database of Recipes from around the world.
 The API’s Docs: https://themealdb.com/api.php